+Use for

+Account Amount Which Restricted

+Construction Proceeds of debt issued and Expenses legally

+Construction grants-in-aid chargeable to

+bond proceeds.

-Account Construction Amount Proceeds of debt issued and Construction grants-in-aid Use for Which Restricted Expenses legally chargeable to bond proceeds.
-Revenue All revenues received for the Wastewater Treatment Program.
-Operating expenses and transfers to the various Accounts described below.
+Revenue All revenues received for Operating expenses

+the Wastewater Treatment and transfers to the various

+Program.
+Accounts described below.

-Account Amount Use for Which Restricted Bond Service (Current Debt Service) Amount needed to pay matured principal and interest due on or before the following January 1st.
+Use for Account Amount Which Restricted Bond Service (Current Debt Service) Amount needed to pay matured principal and interest due on or before the following January 1st.
 Principal and interest on bonds.
 Sinking Fund Amount needed to pay sinking fund installments due on or before the established due dates for installments.
 Purchase or redemption of Bonds.
 Installments commence January 1, 1992.
 Bond Reserve (Future Debt Service) Amount needed to increase the balance to equal the greatest amount of debt service due in any year.
 To make up any deficiency in the Bond Service Account, if any.
 Renewal and Replacement Amount needed to increase the balance to equal the "System Reserve Requirement" as defined by the Bond Resolution.
 Transfers to meet minimum levels required in the Bond Service, Sinking or Bond Reserve accounts or major repairs, renewals and extensions of the system.
 General Account Deposits will be made as funds are available after all other requirements are met.
 Any lawful purpose of the Authority.